 Sales and Marketing: What is the estimated size of the market (with rationale)?
 Who is the buyer/customer/user?
 Who will they buy it from?
 At what pricing?

-Additional (optional) supporting documents Up to five additional appendices may be included in your proposal and must be uploaded as one merged PDF.
+Up to five additional appendices may be included in your application and must be uploaded as one merged PDF.
 Appendices may include but are not limited to:

 Any data collected as part of testing your technology